Find The Best Divorce & Family Lawyers Near You

 Does the respondent have to pay for divorce costs?

-It is advisable to agree costs as soon as possible, ideally before the petition is submitted to the court.
+It is advisable to agree costs as soon as possible, ideally before the application is submitted to the court.
 Otherwise, it may be necessary for the court to arrange a hearing about this issue.

 If the court makes a costs order against a respondent, then they are under a legal duty to pay the fees.
 If the respondent fails to pay as ordered, it could cause enforcement action to be taken.